Product Data Management: The Complete Guide for Manufacturers

 Implementation Roadmap: Deploying a Product Data Management System

 With the attribute schema and taxonomy defined, map them into the PIM.
 Set up validation rules and completeness scoring thresholds per channel.
-Configure role-based access and approval workflows that reflect the ownership assignments from Phase 2.
+Configure role-based access and approval workflows.
 See our guide on PIM and ERP integration for how to structure the operational data connections at this stage.
-The output is a configured system with enforced governance rules ready to receive product data from its sources.

 Connect the data sources that feed the PIM: engineering PDM for technical specifications, ERP for pricing and inventory, and DAM for images and digital assets.
 Then connect the distribution targets: website product detail pages, marketplace channels, distributor portals, and any other downstream system.
-The output is a connected architecture with validated data flows in both directions.

 Run the first full product batch through the system, from ingestion through enrichment, validation, and syndication.
 Review channel feedback, resolve validation failures, and establish the ongoing governance cadence: who reviews completeness scores and at what frequency, how channel specification changes are incorporated, and what the new product onboarding process looks like going forward.